mehrimo/wild-places/README.md

 ### Features

-1. The **home page** allows the user to search using the form or clicking on an outdoor themed icon.
+1. The **home page** allows the user to search through the form or clicking on an outdoor themed icon.
 Each icon will display a different set of images.
 Up to ten images will display on the page.

 ### Technologies Used